 - Automotive technical writer

 Graduates of automotive technology bachelor's programs can also find jobs as automotive technicians.
-According to the U.S. Bureau of Labor Statistics (BLS), job openings for auto technicians were projected to increase 5% between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), job openings for auto technicians were projected to have little or no change (-1%) between 2018 and 2028.
 This rate is about average when compared to other job sectors, and technicians who complete postsecondary training programs are likely to have the best opportunities for employment.
-The median annual salary for these workers was $37,850 as of 2015, reports the BLS.
+The median annual salary for these workers was $40,710 as of 2018, reports the BLS.